 - The amount that is left is what will need to be covered through other means, such as student or parent loans, wages from a part-time job, or personal savings.

-Student and parent loans will be available for acceptance in mid-July through UAccess, and we will send an email to your CatMail account notifying you of the date you may begin to accept your loan(s).
+Student and parent loans will be available for acceptance for the fall semester in mid-July through UAccess, and we will send an email to your CatMail account notifying you of the date you may begin to accept your loan(s).

 In addition to accepting your loans, students will also need to complete a Master Promissory Note (MPN) and Loan Entrance Counseling before loan funds can be released.
 Parents will need to be granted UAccess Guest Center access, authorize a required credit check and complete a Master Promissory Note (MPN) to accept and receive Federal Direct Parent PLUS Loans.
 Visit our Accept Your Loans webpage for detailed instructions and walkthroughs of the loan borrowing process.